GBLille/MassiveFold/docs/plots.md

 ## massivefold_plots: output representation

-MassiveFold plotting module can also be used on a MassiveFold output to evaluate visually its predictions.
+MassiveFold plotting module can also be used on a MassiveFold output to evaluate visually its predictions (run 'massivefold_plots -h` for help).

 Here is an example of a basic command you can run:
 ```bash